 - Compare it to your past performance.
 This method, also known as retention analysis, requires evaluating your own performance on a regular basis (weekly, monthly, or so) to uncover trends.
 Over time, it’ll allow your team to establish your appropriate retention rate and act accordingly.

 For example, if the retention rate is decreasing, you should identify the reasons and try to address them.
 If the retention rate is increasing, you should identify the related changes in features, marketing campaigns, and user behavior that may have caused it and capitalize on them.
+To see how these shifts impact your future revenue, you can use an LTV calculator to project the increased value of each customer.

 Still, besides the user retention rate itself, there are also other metrics you should track to gain a better understanding of whether you have a problem with keeping your customers.
+A core indicator is the MRR metric, which will reflect the financial impact of your retention efforts in real-time.
+By prioritizing SaaS customer success, you can proactively address the friction points that lead to churn before they affect your acquisition costs.
+Maintaining a healthy balance ensures that your CAC SaaS remains efficient relative to the lifetime value you are generating.

 Key user retention metrics